api-platform/core/README.md

 ### Embedding relations

-By default, the serializer provided with DunglasJsonLdApiBundle will represent relations between objects by a dereferenceables
+By default, the serializer provided with DunglasApiBundle will represent relations between objects by a dereferenceables URIs.
-URIs.
 They allow to retrieve details of related objects by issuing an extra HTTP request.

 In the following JSON document, the relation from an offer to a product is represented by an URI: